Notary services are adhered to California laws and regulations governing the practice and procedures of Notary Publics.

 A Mobile Notary Public witness's the signing of the documents and asks each party for a sworn oath of authenticity.
 The notary public must complete and/or attach a notary certificate.
 Notary Public's are legally authorized by a state to administer oaths, take acknowledgments certify documents.
 The Mobile Notary Public MUST ensure that the person signing a document to be notarized , is who she/he says she/he is, because identities are critical.
 At times the Notary may spend some time verifying the names and verifying the identity of all parties.
 The signature and seal/stamp are evidence that the person is a Notary Public.
 A Notary Public's signature and seal are always required to authenticate the signatures on many legal documents.

-Documents to notarize:
+Some other documents to notarize:

 - Travel Docs